Mehr News Agency

-The Mehr News Agency (MNA; خبرگزاری مهر) is a semi-official news agency of the Iranian government.
-It is headquartered in Tehran, and is owned by the Islamic Ideology Dissemination Organization (IIDO).
+The Mehr News Agency (MNA; خبرگزاری مهر) is a semi-official news agency sponsored by the government of Iran.
+It is headquartered in Tehran, and is owned by the Iranian government's Islamic Development Organization (IIDO).
+Mehr publishes all content on its website under the Creative Commons Attribution 4.0 International license.

 History and profile

-Established on 22 June 2003, MNA is the most multilingual (transmitting news and photos in six languages) news agency in the Islamic Republic of Iran and its first CEO and Director General was Parviz Esmaeili and its current CEO and Director General is Mohammad Shojaeian (since September 2019).
+Established on 22 June 2003, MNA is the most multilingual (transmitting news and photos in six languages) news agency in the Islamic Republic of Iran.
+The first CEO and Director General was Parviz Esmaeili, and its current CEO and Director General is Mohammad Mahdi Rahmati.
+The director of the agency is selected by the Supreme Leader of Iran.

 MNA includes coverage in the following areas: